 SSM-Based Data-Driven Control for Soft Robotic Muscles

-Data-driven slow-manifold modeling and inverse-SSM control for antagonistic HASEL-clutch joints (arXiv:2601.03247).
+Data-driven spectral submanifold (SSM) modeling and closed-loop control for antagonistic electrohydraulic musculoskeletal joints.

 Outcome